Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Post_Rebuild_Storage_Node_Validation.md

-# 6.3.
-Validate Storage Node
+# Post Rebuild Storage Node Validation

 Validate the storage node rebuilt successfully.

-Skip this section if a master or worker node was rebuilt.
+> **NOTE:** Skip this section if a master or worker node was rebuilt.

+## Procedure

-1. Verify there are 3 mons, 3 mds, 3 mgr processes, and rgws
+1. Verify there are 3 mons, 3 mds, 3 mgr processes, and rgws.

     ```bash
     ncn-m# ceph -s